 5.1.2 Execution environment

-All examples in this document were executed from the command line since IDEs can optimize code and lead to different results.
+All examples in this document were executed from the command line since an IDE (Integrated Development Environment) can optimize code and lead to different results.

 5.1.3 Dynamic Typing

 A frequent source of confusion is Python’s dynamic typing and its effect on variable assignments (name is synonymous with variable in this annex).
 In Python there are no static declarations of variables.
 Variables are created, rebound, and deleted dynamically.
 Further, variables are not the objects that they point to - they are just references to objects, which can be, and frequently are, bound to other objects at any time: